SaraSk22/MAIN_PROJECT/README.md

-Real-Time Vehicle Status Monitoring System using CAN Protocol
+🚘REAL-TIME VEHICLE STATUS MONITORING SYSTEM USING CAN PROTOCOL

 This project implements a real-time vehicle monitoring system using the Controller Area Network (CAN) protocol with an ARM7 microcontroller (LPC21xx family).
 It monitors fuel level, driver indication (left/right turn signals), and airbag status, and communicates these events across multiple nodes over CAN.

-🚗 Project Overview
+🚗 PROJECT OVERVIEW

 Modern vehicles rely on distributed electronic control units (ECUs) to manage different subsystems (fuel system, airbag system, indicators, etc.).
 CAN protocol enables these ECUs to communicate efficiently.